Reflecting instrument: Objectives of the instruments

-The purpose of reflecting instruments is to allow an observer to measure the altitude of a celestial object or measure the angular distance between two objects.
+The purpose of reflecting instruments is to allow an observer to measure the altitude of a celestial object or the angular distance between two objects.
 The driving force behind the developments discussed here was the solution to the problem of finding one's longitude at sea.
-The solution to this problem was seen to require an accurate means of measuring angles and the accuracy was seen to rely on the observer's ability to measure this angle by simultaneously observing two objects at once.
+The solution to this problem was seen to require an accurate means of measuring angles and the accuracy was seen to rely on the observer's ability to measure this angle by simultaneously observing two objects.

 The deficiency of prior instruments was well known.
 Requiring the observer to observe two objects with two divergent lines of sight increased the likelihood of an error.
 Those that considered the problem realized that the use of specula (mirrors in modern parlance) could permit two objects to be observed in a single view.
 What followed is a series of inventions and improvements that refined the instrument to the point that its accuracy exceeded that which was required for determining longitude.
 Any further improvements required a completely new technology.